 A majority of Pai Gow hands end up in ties and no money is exchanged.

-Eastside Cannery now offers "No Commission EZ Pai-Gow."
+Eastside Cannery now offers "No Commission Fortune Pai-Gow."
 There is no commission charged on any winning bet.
 Instead, all players will push, regardless of their hand, if the dealer has a Queen High Pai-Gow.

 If you're unsure or confused on setting a hand, ask the dealer.
 He or she will help by showing you the way the house would play your hand.